MattiaSensi/BilliardOrbitFinder/README.md

 2. billiards_NBO_timerev.m, in which the initial conditions satisfy a time reversal symmetry, and therefore form a candy-shape

-For a D4-symmetric Limacon-type billiards
+For a D4-symmetric Limacon-type billiards (WE HAVE TO CHANGE THIS ONE!)

 3. billiards_NBO_D4.m, which was used to produce figure 3a) in the manuscript